 Invasive Ductal Carcinoma

-Usually treatment involves lumpectomy, in which the cancer is removed with a rim of normal tissue (margin), and an auxiliary lymph node biopsy.
+Usually treatment involves lumpectomy, in which the cancer is removed with a rim of normal tissue (margin), and an axillary lymph node biopsy.
 This determines whether the cancer has spread to the armpit nodes.
 This is followed by radiation and chemotherapy and an anti-hormone pill.
 Radiation is recommended in all patients who undergo breast preserving surgery to minimize recurrence of the cancer in the breast.
 Thirty percent of women treated with lumpectomy with clear margins (areas of normal tissue around the cancer) but who do not receive radiation, will recur within 10 years.

 Chemotherapy is given to those patients whose tumors have a high likelihood of spreading outside of the breast even after surgery.
 Chemotherapy consists of drugs that are given by mouth or vein and go throughout the body to kill any cancer cells that may have gotten away.
 Anti-hormone pills target hormone sensitive tumor cells and this dramatically reduces the risk of those cancers returning in the breast or body.
 Anti-hormone pills do not decrease the risk of hormone-negative cancers from recurring or spreading.